-- The organisation has an explicit commitment to equality of opportunity and a proactive approach to tackling inequality on the grounds of age, disability, race, religion or belief, gender reassignment, sex, marital status, pregnancy or maternity or sexual orientation. - Every child is treated fairly and protected from discrimination - Children and young people who need additional support to overcome barriers or difficulties are proactively identified and can access this support, including inclusive communication practice. - The organisation actively identifies children and young people at risk of not accessing their rights and take steps ensure their rights are protected
+- The organisation has an explicit commitment to equality of opportunity and a proactive approach to tackling inequality on the grounds of race, religion, age, disability, gender, marital status or sexual orientation. - Every child is treated fairly and protected from discrimination - Children and young people who need additional support to overcome barriers or difficulties are proactively identified and can access this support, including inclusive communication practice.